florianschanda/miss_hit/README.md

 ### Copyright of octave tests

-This project includes modified/adapted parts of the GNU Octave testsuite under `tests/parser/octave_*`.
+This project includes verbatim and modified/adapted parts of the GNU Octave testsuite under `tests/parser/octave_*` and `tests/style/octave_annotations`.
 These are (c) their original authors.
 Each file there describes from which file they derive.

 ### Note on parser tests